steve71/RasPiBrew/RASPI-SETUP.md

 An Adafruit Pi Plate Kit is used but there are many other breakout boards to choose from.
 [http://www.adafruit.com/products/801](http://www.adafruit.com/products/801)

 The Jeelabs Thermo Plug is used in this project.
-Previously, it was breadboarded.
 [http://moderndevice.com/product/jeelabs-thermo-plug/](http://moderndevice.com/product/jeelabs-thermo-plug/)
 Just the printed circuit board is needed and solder: